HardisonCo/.github/international/sri-lanka/lk-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with lk_Health systems in Sri Lanka.
+This document outlines how HMS-ACT is integrated with lk-health systems in Sri Lanka.